-- 6.1.1 If the patient has not agreed the assessment appointment date then the patient should be contacted to ascertain if another appointment is needed.
+- 6.1.1 If the patient has not agreed the assessment appointment date then the patient should be contacted to ascertain if another appointment is needed within two working days.
 If so, then it should be booked collaboratively.
-If that appointment is subsequently not attended (DNA) then the following process is to be followed; - 6.1.2 If the patient cannot be contacted then discuss with the GP to confirm symptoms and level of risk.
-If agreed that patient is presenting with low risk, discharge to care of the GP.
-If it is agreed that risk is higher (Amber or Red) follow medium or high risk process below.
-Note rationale for decision clearly in progress notes on RiO and action it. - 6.1.3 Where a new patient has agreed (by means of phoning/emailing to confirm attendance) an assessment appointment date with reasonable notice and this has been clearly communicated to them, but then subsequently DNAs they will be referred back to the GP/referrer and discharged unless extenuating circumstances are present (e.g. transport didn't attend).
-This is to be discussed with a senior team member, note rationale for decision clearly in progress notes on RiO and action it.
+If that appointment is subsequently not attended (DNA) then the process as described in point 6.1.3 should be followed - 6.1.2 If the patient cannot be contacted and the level or risk type is uncertain then discuss with the GP to confirm symptoms and level of risk.
+If agreed that patient is presenting with low risk, discharge to care of the GP following discussion with senior team member.
+If it is agreed that risk is higher follow medium or high risk process below.
+Note rationale for decision clearly in progress notes on RiO and action it.
+If it is clear that the risk is low there is no need to contact the GP and the patient should be discharged back to the GP following discussion with senior team member unless any concerns or extenuating circumstances are identified in which case a second appointment letter should be sent. - 6.1.3 Where a new patient has agreed (by means of phoning/emailing to confirm attendance) an assessment appointment date with reasonable notice and this has been clearly communicated to them, but then subsequently DNAs they will be referred back to the GP/referrer and discharged unless extenuating circumstances are present (e.g. transport didn't attend).
+This is to be discussed with a senior team member; note rationale for decision clearly in progress notes on RiO and action it.
 The GP will be informed of this outcome within 7 days of the missed appointment.
 The letter will be copied to the patient.